Fine-Tuning Llama 3: Enhancing Accuracy in Medical Q&A With LLMs

 For synthetic Q&A generation there are two key steps: question generation and answer generation.
 At each step, we will want to incorporate human feedback and utilize an LLM for predictions, therefore we will create a separate project in Label Studio for each step.

-First, we’ll create each of these projects follows a similar pattern to the previous sections.
-Notice, we still incorporate the text areas for our ML Backend to populate with predicted questions and answers.
+First, we’ll create each of these projects by following a similar pattern to the previous sections.
+Notice that we still incorporate the text areas for our ML Backend to populate with predicted questions and answers.

 # Styling information not displayed in this code snippet